Autonomous aviation startup Xwing hits $400M valuation after latest funding round – TechCrunch

 “We set up what’s effectively an airline,” Piette said.
 By modifying these aircraft with sensors to collect data, Xwing is able to feed this valuable flight time into a training algorithm, and collect other useful data, such as how often the pilots communicate with air traffic controllers and the types of directions the craft receives.

 Looking ahead, the company will be significantly scaling its workforce over the next 12 months, in addition to increasing its commercial operations in parallel.
 On the technology side, Xwing is looking to fly autonomous commercial cargo flights, with a safety pilot onboard, under an experimental ticket and exemption from the FAA.
-The company will likely reach this milestone also within the next twelve months, Piette said.
+The company will likely reach this milestone also within the next 12 months, Piette said.
 After that, it would look to remove the safety pilot from the aircraft.
 Even then, the company would still need to get its systems certified to completely remove any constraints on its movements in airspace.